 Transcription of Mistakes on the Low Fodmap Diet

-While we are on the question of yoghurt – hopefully most of you know this by now – that you should not be using soy yoghurt because most of them are made from the whole bean.
+While we are on the question of yogurt – hopefully most of you know this by now – that you should not be using soy yogurt because most of them are made from the whole bean.
 If you are lucky enough to find one made from the soy protein only then that would be fine.
-The lactose-free yoghurts are best.
-Sugar free and, if possible everything free: just the yoghurt and the culture that’s in there.
+The lactose-free yogurts are best.
+Sugar free and, if possible everything free: just the yogurt and the culture that’s in there.
 Because some of the fruits would be high FODMAP, but also that could constitute a fruit, which means that you wouldn’t be able to have too many other fresh fruits during the day.
-Coconut yoghurt is too rich, so I would stay away from that one.
+Coconut yogurt is too rich, so I would stay away from that one.

 Moving on.
 Coffee.
 Not all coffee is created equal.
 Hopefully you’re making your coffee from the beans, and you’re not using too strong a coffee, because that will be a gut irritant for you.
 And maybe limit it to one cup a day.
 Also, some coffee has chicory in it and chicory root is high FODMAP.
 We have to stay away from it.
 So, again, check those ingredients.
 It’s so important to do that with everything.